mongodb/mongo/CONTRIBUTING.rst

 tickets that represent your change request.
 If there is not one, then you should create a new ticket.

+For upcoming releases, issues are ordered by "fixVersion":

+- “2.#.#” are things we want and have scheduled.
+- "2.#.w" are things we want but don't think we have time for.
+- "2.#.x" are things the Kernel team wants but *really* does not have time for.

+Avoid tickets with fixVersion "Needs Triage".
+This is the default fixVersion for new tickets, and it indicates that no decision has been made on the ticket request for the roadmap.

 For bugs, please clearly describe the issue you are resolving, including the platforms on which the issue is present and clear steps to reproduce.